 There are a number of steps in the drafting of a specific consensus document.
-The first occurs when a delegation, in a formal meeting of the Working Party on the Harmonisation of Regulatory Oversight in Biotechnology, makes a proposal to draft a document on a new topic, typically a crop species or a trait.
-If the WP-HROB agrees to the proposal, a provisional draft is prepared by either a single country or two or more countries working together ("lead country approach").
-Typically, lead countries have had experience with the concerned plant, animal, micro-organism or trait and are able to draw on experts to prepare a provisional draft.
-Where relevant, an ad hoc group is constituted with experts from several interested countries and observer organisations, bringing the range of current knowledge on the specific topic in order to contribute at best to the drafting exercise.
+The first step occurs when a delegation, in a formal meeting of the Working Group, makes a proposal to draft a document on a new topic, typically a crop species or a trait.
+If the Working Group agrees to the proposal, a provisional draft is prepared by either a single country or two or more countries working together ("lead country approach").
+Typically, the lead country(ies) has had experience with the concerned crop or trait and is able to draw on experts to prepare a provisional draft.

-The provisional draft is first reviewed by the Bureau of the WP-HROB3 to ensure that it addresses the range of issues normally covered by consensus documents and is of sufficiently high quality to merit consideration by the WP-HROB as a whole.
+The provisional draft is first reviewed by the Bureau of the Working Group to ensure that it addresses the range of issues normally covered by consensus documents and is of sufficiently high quality to merit consideration by the Working Group as a whole.

-Based on the comments of the bureau, a first draft is prepared for consideration by the full WP-HROB.
+Based on the comments of the Bureau, a first draft is prepared for consideration by the full Working Group.
 This is the opportunity for each delegation to review the text and provide comments based on their national experiences.
-Input is incorporated in a second draft, which is again circulated to the WP-HROB.
-At this point, the WP-HROB may decide to recommend that the document should be declassified.
+Inputs are incorporated in a second draft, which is again circulated to the Working Group.
+At this point, the Working Group may be asked to recommend that the document be declassified.
 Such a recommendation is only forthcoming when all delegations have come to a consensus that the document is complete and ready for publication.
-Sometimes, however, the text may need a third round or more of discussions within the WP-HROB before declassification can be contemplated.
+Sometimes, however, the text may need a third or even more discussions in the Working Group before a declassification can be contemplated.

-Once the WP-HROB has agreed for a final document to be ready for publication, it is forwarded to the supervisory committee, the Chemicals and Biotechnology Committee (CBC), recommending declassification.
-Following the agreement of the CBC, the document is then published.
+When the Working Group has agreed to recommend a document for declassification, it is forwarded to the supervisory committee - the Joint Meeting - which is invited to declassify the document.
+Following the agreement of the Joint Meeting, the document is then published.

-It is important to note that the review of consensus documents is not limited to formal meetings of the WP-HROB.
-Ad hoc expert groups might also exchange in meetings or workshops, where feasible.
-Furthermore, much discussion occurs through electronic means during the whole process, especially via the protected website dedicated to the WP-HROB.
+It is important to note that the review of consensus documents is not limited to formal meetings of the Working Group.
+Much discussion also occurs through electronic means, especially via the protected website dedicated to the Working Group.
 This enables a range of experts to have input into drafts.

 For a number of documents, it has also been necessary to include information from non-member countries.
 This wider share of expertise has become increasingly important in recent years with the development of activities relating to tropical and subtropical species.
 This has been particularly true in the case of crop plants where the centre of origin and diversity occurs in a non-member country(ies).
-In these cases, UNEP, the FAO, the African Biosafety Network of Expertise of the AUDA-NEPAD and other organisations have assisted in the preparation of documents by identifying experts from relevant countries, including international agricultural research centres as appropriate.
+In these cases, UNEP, UNIDO and the FAO have assisted in the preparation of documents by identifying experts from concerned countries.
+For example, this occurred with the consensus document on the biology of Oryza sativa (rice) published in 1999.

-The full series of consensus documents developed by the WP-HROB is also published in compendium documents, as is the case for this volume.
-Volume 8 was issued in 2018 (covering 2018), Volume 7 in 2017 (covering 2016-17), Volumes 5 and 6 in 2016 (covering 2011-15), Volumes 3 and 4 in 2010 (covering 2007-10), while Volumes 1 and 2 were published in 2006 (covering 1996-2006) (OECD, 2006a, 2006b, 2010a, 2010b, 2016a, 2016b, 2016c, 2017, 2018).
+The full series of consensus documents developed by the Working Group is also published in compendium documents, as it is the case for these volumes 5 and 6 issued in 2016.
+Previous volumes 3 and 4 were published in 2010 (covering 2007-10), while volumes 1 and 2 were issued in 2006 (covering1996-2006) (OECD, 2010b; 2010c; 2006a; 2006b).

-Current and future trends in the Working Party on Harmonisation of Regulatory Oversight in Biotechnology
+Current and future trends in the Working Group

-The WP-HROB continues its work on the preparation of specific consensus documents and on the efficiency of the process by which they are developed.
-An increasingly large number of crops and other host species (trees, animals, micro-organisms) are being modified, for an increasing number of traits, and the WP-HROB aims to fulfil the current needs whilst preparing for emerging topics.
+The Working Group continues its work on the preparation of specific consensus documents, and on the efficiency of the process by which they are developed.
+An increasingly large number of crops and other host species (trees, animals, micro-organisms) are being modified, for an increasing number of traits, and the Working Group aims to fulfil the current needs and be prepared for emerging topics.